Back to: ASP.NET Core Identity Tutorials

 - Password Recovery: Allow users to reset their passwords by sending recovery links or codes via SMS.

-In summary, integrating SMS services in web applications enhances user engagement and improves security by enabling seamless, real-time communication.
+Integrating SMS services into web applications enhances user engagement and improves security by enabling seamless, real-time communication.

-Configuring an SMS Service in an ASP.NET Core application involves integrating with an SMS gateway provider that offers robust APIs for sending SMS messages.
-The following is a step-by-step guide on how to set up an SMS service, specifically with Twilio (one of the leading SMS gateway providers) in ASP.NET Core:
+Configuring an SMS service in an ASP.NET Core application involves integrating with an SMS gateway provider that provides APIs for sending SMS messages.
+Let us understand how to set up an SMS service in ASP.NET Core:

 Choose an SMS Gateway Provider

-Before integrating SMS functionalities, you need to select a reliable SMS gateway provider that aligns with your requirements.
+Before integrating SMS functionalities, select a reliable SMS gateway provider that aligns with your specific requirements.
 Twilio is a popular choice due to its comprehensive APIs, global reach, and extensive documentation.
 Other reputable providers include Nexmo (Vonage), Plivo, and SendGrid.
 For this example, we will use Twilio.

 Set Up an Account and Obtain API Credentials

 Create an account with your chosen SMS gateway provider.
-Complete any necessary verification steps, such as phone number verification or business validation.
-After account setup, retrieve your API credentials (e.g., API Key, Auth Token).
+Complete any necessary verification steps, such as phone number verification or business validation, as required.
+After setting up your account, retrieve your API credentials (e.g., API Key, Auth Token).
 These credentials are essential for authenticating API requests from your application.
-For Twilio, you will receive an Account SID and an Auth Token that will be used for authentication in your application.

 Setting up a Twilio SMS Account

-The first thing we need to do is create a Twilio account.
-When we create an account, we are going to be given a free trial account with 15.50 USD.
-We can use the trial balance toward purchasing a phone number and sending and receiving messages.
+The first step is to create a Twilio account.
+When we create an account, we will be given a Free Trial Account with a value of $ 15.50 USD.
+You can use the trial balance toward purchasing a Phone Number for sending messages.
 Setting up a Twilio SMS account involves several steps.
 Let us proceed and understand this step by step:

 Sign Up for Twilio: